Grading and job evaluation

 To help managers to prepare for any additional questions, we advise reading the HERA competencies guidance, which provides a brief overview of the questions asked by the HERA framework.

-Once all of the necessary evidence has been gathered, the role will be evaluated and an we will aim to provide an outcome within 5 working days.
+Once all of the necessary evidence has been gathered, the role will be evaluated and we will aim to provide an outcome within 5 working days.

 Once a grade outcome has been confirmed, the role can progress to recruitment.